Viktor-Szolga/turing-game-accusation-system/README.md

 ## Recreating Plots
 Use `create_plots.py` and `create_plots_manually.py` to generate the visualizations from the thesis:

-Make sure to select the correct runs according to the configurations in `experiments/`.
+Make sure to set the variables correctly using the information in `create_plots_manually_variables.py`.

 ## Analysis and Evaluation
 The repository also includes notebooks with the analysis and evaluation performed during the thesis: